☆ Celebs ☆

 While on camera, it is paramount for the mega-famous to display a warm, humble, friendly and down-to-earth personality, as standard media training dictates.
-The rest of the time, fingers often point towards rampant arrogance, egomania or megalomania.
+Lingering smiles and forced laughter also prove popular with the public.
+The rest of the time, fingers can in fact point towards rampant arrogance, egomania or megalomania.

-On the other hand, undeterred by the effects celebrity can have on people, the fame-hungry suffering from a schizotypal celebrity disorder will relentlessly pursue their victims in a desperate attempt to hobnob with them.
-A good start is a selfie, if only to be able to boast on social media that they are good friends with the rich and famous.
+On the other hand, undeterred by the effects fame and celebrity can have on people, the social climbing fame-hungry suffering from a schizotypal celebrity disorder will relentlessly pursue their victims in a desperate attempt to hobnob with them.
+A good start is a selfie, if only to be able to boast on social media that they are friends with the rich and famous.
 Celebs have better beware, the line between a gawker and a stalker is worryingly thin.

-Naturally, none of the above applies to this, erm, smashing bunch of celebs from all walks of life I encountered over the years.
+Naturally, none of the above applies to this, erm, smashing bunch of celebs from all walks of life that I encountered and photographed over the years.

-Actually, some of it may apply to one or two of them?!?
+Actually, some of the above may apply to one or two of them?!?
+Take your pick!